jmsmoorehead/music/Connecting-scsynth.md

 Let's summarise that:

 * Internal Server
-  - Pros - Using the scope to visualise audio and buffers.
+  - Pros - Enables using the scope to visualise audio and buffers.
 Fast retrieval of audio buffers.
 Super simple to use.
   - Cons - Crashes whole JVM when scsynth crashes, doesn't work everywhere and doesn't allow for multiple clients to connect to the same server (although you can coordinate external systems through Overtone itself)
 * External Server
   - Pros - More robust setup.
 Allows for multiple clients to be connected to the same server.